STATE ESTIMATION AND FILTERING

 The exam is organized in two steps:

-How to do the homework
+How to do the project

 Additional information will be provided during the course.